Moving Failure Upstream for SWIFT Validation at Airwallex

 Metric Before After Change

-SWIFT first-pass success rate Baseline +30% improvement in top corridors Fewer payments entering repair workflows
+SWIFT first-pass success rate Baseline +30% in top corridors Fewer payments entering repair workflows

-Support ticket volume (SWIFT) Baseline 25% reduction Less manual investigation per failed payment
+Support ticket volume (SWIFT) Baseline 25% reduction Less manual investigation per failure

 Self-serve correction rate Near zero 60%+ for fixable errors Customers resolved issues without support